 Magento is a sturdy and powerful eCommerce platform.
-It allows any person or small team to create a profitable online store in a short amount of time, but it can be daunting to kickstart the project if you have limited technical knowledge.
-So let’s talk about how to install Magento!
+It allows anyone to create a profitable online store in a short amount of time.
+However, it can be daunting to kickstart the project if you have limited technical knowledge.
+So, let’s talk about how to install Magento!

-In this post, we’ll present the basics of installing Magento on your localhost or website.
+In this post, we’ll cover the basics of how to install Magento on your localhost or website.

 Table of Contents

 - Preparation: What You Should Know Before